3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/culture/installation.md

 Brew is a piece of software that runs in the Terminal.
 The Homebrew commands can be run from any directory on your computer.
 Using the Homebrew command `brew` you can install other pieces of software, frequently referred to as packages.

-We'll use it install all kinds of things throughout WDI: from Git and Node to Ruby and Rails.
+We'll use it to install all kinds of things throughout WDI: from Git and Node to Ruby and Rails.

 #### To install homebrew